flokadillo/bayesbeat/README.md

 1. Compute beats using a pretrained HMM model
 2. Compute beats using a pretrained PF model
 3. Learn the HMM observation model parameters from training data
-4. Learn the PF observation model parameters from training data

 If you want to quickly apply the beat tracker to some audio input, have a look at the `./bin` folder where you will find several beat trackers that use the *bayes_beat* base class.